5 ways to lower your LVR

 What’s my LVR?

-Short for loan-to-value ratio, your LVR is a percentage figure that represents the total value of your home loan compared to the current value of your property.
+Short for loan to value ratio, your LVR is a percentage figure that represents the total value of your home loan compared to the current value of your property.
 Working out your LVR is easy.
 All you need to do is plug your figures into the following equation:

 (Loan amount / Property valuation) x 100 = LVR